Campus Police Department - Safety Matters

 Alcohol and Drugs

 Alcoholic beverages are not permitted on campus.
 Furthermore, it is illegal for any person under the age of 21 to consume or be in possession of any type of alcoholic beverage.
-Campus Security and local law enforcement maintain a strong position with regard to alcohol on campus, underage drinking, and driving under the influence.
+Campus Police and local law enforcement maintain a strong position with regard to alcohol on campus, underage drinking, and driving under the influence.
 Even if youʼre off campus and just holding the alcoholic drink for a friend and youʼre under 21 you may get a citation or be arrested.
 If you choose to drink alcohol off campus, drink responsibly.
 Avoid consuming alcohol to the point where you are a danger to yourself or others and canʼt make good decisions about your safety.
 Increased alcohol consumption has been linked to sexually transmitted disease, unwanted pregnancy, and sexual assault.

 Possession of prescription medication, without a prescription, is a crime.
 You risk serious, possibly long-term side effects by taking prescription stimulants for staying awake, even if itʼs for studying.